sccnlab/labmanual/README.md

 ### CITI Training
 Upon joining the lab, all lab members must complete [CITI Training](https://www.bc.edu/bc-web/research/sites/vice-provost-for-research/research-protections/training.html) if not yet completed, save their certificate of completion, and send it to a lab coordinator.
 All lab members are also expected to complete the refresher course when needed according to the expiration date on their certificate.

+### Adverse events
 If you encounter any problems in the course of doing research that results in a negative outcome for the participant (e.g., if a participant becomes ill or upset, if there is an accident with the equipment, if there is a breach of confidentiality, etc.), you should immediately seek assistance from Stefano or a lab coordinator.
 If Stefano is not around, you must notify him **within 24 hours** - always as soon as possible.
 In some cases, we may need to report this information to the IRB and/or funding agencies.

 # Lab Resources

-## Slack
+## Email

-Slack will be used as the primary means of lab communication, such as general lab announcements (`#general`), sharing links, sharing and/or discussing papers (`#papers`), and basically any message that can be sent without email.
-There's also a channel for keeping notes from our lab meetings (`#lab-meetings`), as well as channels for methods tips (e.g., `#fmri-methods`) and specific projects.
+Email will be used as the primary means of lab communication, such as general lab announcements, scheduling one-on-one meetings, and coordinating with collaborators about ongoing projects.

-Try to keep each channel on topic, so that people can subscribe only to the channels that concern them.
-For messages to one person or a small group of people, use the direct message channels.
-Because we pay per Slack user, part-time RAs will be invited as "guests" to the `#undergrads` channel; these users can also use direct messages.

-Full-time lab members should install Slack to their computers and/or phones.
-Part-time lab members should check Slack regularly.
-I get Slack updates on my phone and have do-not-disturb mode enabled for evening and night hours (meaning I will not get your messages then); I encourage you to do the same.
+We have a lab email list for sending emails to the entire lab when necessary ([sccnlabmembers@googlegroups.com](mailto:sccnlabmembers@googlegroups.com)).
+Contact a lab coordinator to get added to the lab email list.

+We also have a lab email list for sending emails to the lab meeting group.
+Everyone on [sccnlabmembers@googlegroups.com](mailto:sccnlabmembers@googlegroups.com) is also on ([sccnlabmeetings@googlegroups.com](mailto:sccnlabmeetings@googlegroups.com); but there are some people on the lab meeting email list that aren’t members of the lab, and are just interested in attending our lab meetings.
+Contact a lab coordinator if you want to be added to the lab meeting listserv.

+There is also a lab email account that only the lab coordinator(s) and Stefano can access ([sccnlab@gmail.com](mailto:sccnlab@gmail.com)) -- people often contact the lab (e.g. with feedback after participating in an online study) through that email address.

 ## Lab wiki

-The lab wiki will be used as a repository for lab knowledge, particularly as it pertains to research methods and documentation of lab procedures/ management.
-If you learn something new, share it on the wiki.
+The lab wiki will be used as a repository for lab knowledge, particularly as it pertains to research methods and documentation of lab procedures & management.
+The lab wiki is a collaborative resource - if you learn something new, share it on the wiki.
 If you're trying to find out how to do something, search first on the wiki.

 ## GitHub